 - 1.1 This document represents the Neighbourhood Plan for Carlton Colville for the period 2020 to 2036.
 The Plan contains a vision for the future of Carlton Colville and sets out clear planning policies to realise this vision. - 1.2 The principal purpose of the Neighbourhood Plan is to guide development within the town.
 It also provides guidance to anyone wishing to submit a planning application for development within the town.
 The process of producing a plan has sought to involve the community as widely as possible.
 The different topic areas are reflective of matters that are of considerable importance to Carlton Colville, its residents, businesses and community groups.
 It should be noted that planning applications are submitted to and determined by East Suffolk Council and the Broads Authority.
-However, the Neighbourhood Plan forms part of the development plan and therefore is given equal weight to the relevant Local Plan in the decision-making process. - 1.3 Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area-specific and apply only to the appropriate areas illustrated on the relevant map.
+However, the Neighbourhood Plan forms part of the development plan and therefore its policies carry equal weight to those of the relevant Local Plan in the decision-making process. - 1.3 Some of the Neighbourhood Plan policies are general and apply throughout the Plan area, whilst others are site or area-specific and apply only to the appropriate areas illustrated on the relevant map.
 Nevertheless, in considering proposals for development, East Suffolk Council and the Broads Authority will apply all relevant policies of the Plan.
-It is therefore assumed that the Plan will be read as a whole, although some cross-referencing between Plan policies has been provided. - 1.4 The process of producing the Neighbourhood Plan has identified a number of actions which have not been included in the policies' sections.
+The supported text in the Plan is intended to support the implementation of the policies and should not be applied as policy. - 1.4 The process of producing the Neighbourhood Plan has identified a number of actions which are not contained within the Neighbourhood Plan's policies.
 This is because these are not specifically related to land use matters and therefore sit outside the jurisdiction of a Neighbourhood Plan.
 These actions will be addressed by Carlton Colville Town Council in conjunction with Gisleham Parish Council outside of the Neighbourhood Plan process.